itsrever/custom-integration-docs/README.md

 ### Partial refunds

 As for today we do not support original payment methods refunds for orders that were partially paid with a promocode or gift card.
 In this case, OPM refund will not be available for the order.
-Instead, the full order amound will be refunded to the customer via a new promocode or gift card.
+Instead, the full order amount will be refunded to the customer via a new promocode or gift card.

 For this cases the <code>payment_method</code> object should look like this: